githubuniverseworkshops/intro-to-graphql/README.md

 * [GitHub account](https://github.com/join) with a [verified email address](https://help.github.com/en/articles/verifying-your-email-address)
 * [GraphiQL](https://electronjs.org/apps/graphiql) or similar graphical GraphQL tool installed
 * Created a [GitHub Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for your account.
-Please save this token somewhere secure as you will need to use it in the workshop. *Note* Select all the scopes, or permissions available for this token.
+Please save this token somewhere secure as you will need to use it in the workshop. *Note* Select all the scopes, or permissions, available for this token.

 ### :space_invader: Nice to Haves